lucasvrm/pipedesk-koa/IMPLEMENTATION_STATUS.md

 # DCM - Koa Capital - Implementation Status

+## ✅ ALL CORE FEATURES COMPLETE! 🎉

+All requested features from the comprehensive checklist have been successfully implemented.
+The DCM system is now a fully-featured deal management platform with AI capabilities, custom fields, advanced analytics, and complete collaboration tools.

 ## ✅ Features Implemented (Latest Iteration) ✨

 ### 1. Master Deal Management - **FULLY IMPLEMENTED** ✅